Week3 monday

 A regular expression describing \(L(M)\) is

-Let the alphabet be \(\Sigma_1 = \{0,1\}\).
+Consider the alphabet \(\Sigma_1 = \{0,1\}\).

-A state diagram for a finite automaton that recognizes \(\{w \in \Sigma_1^* \mid w~\text{contains at most two $1$'s} \}\) is
+A state diagram for a finite automaton that recognizes \(\{w \mid w~\text{contains at most two $1$'s} \}\) is

-A state diagram for a finite automaton that recognizes \(\{w \in \Sigma_1^* \mid w~\text{contains more than two $1$'s} \}\) is
+A state diagram for a finite automaton that recognizes \(\{w \mid w~\text{contains more than two $1$'s} \}\) is

 Strategy: Add “labels" for states in the state diagram, e.g. “have not seen any of desired pattern yet” or “sink state”.
 Then, we can use the analysis of the roles of the states in the state diagram to work towards a description of the language recognized by the finite automaton.

-A useful bit of terminology: the iterated transition function of a finite automaton \(M = (Q, \Sigma, \delta, q_0, F)\) is defined recursively by \[\delta^* (~(q,w)~) =\begin{cases} q \qquad &\text{if $q \in Q, w = \varepsilon$} \\ \delta( ~(q,a)~) \qquad &\text{if $q \in Q$, $w = a \in \Sigma$ } \\ \delta(~(\delta^*(q,u), a) ~) \qquad &\text{if $q \in Q$, $w = ua$ where $u \in \Sigma^*$ and $a \in \Sigma$} \end{cases}\]
+A useful bit of terminology: the iterated transition function of a finite automaton \(M = (Q, \Sigma, \delta, q_0, F)\) is defined recursively by \[\delta^* (~(q,w)~) =\begin{cases} q \qquad &\text{if $q \in Q, w = \varepsilon$} \\ \delta( ~(q,a)~) \qquad &\text{if $q \in Q$, $w = a \in \Sigma$ } \\ \delta(~(\delta^*(~(q,u)~), a) ~) \qquad &\text{if $q \in Q$, $w = ua$ where $u \in \Sigma^*$ and $a \in \Sigma$} \end{cases}\]

 Using this terminology, \(M\) accepts a string \(w\) over \(\Sigma\) if and only if \(\delta^*( ~(q_0,w)~) \in F\).